richard-peng-xia/LMPT/README.md

 ## Contact

-If you have any questions, please create an issue on this repository or contact at [richard.peng.xia@gmail.com](mailto:richard.peng.xia@gmail.com).
+If you have any questions, please create an issue on this repository or contact at [richard.peng.xia@gmail.com](mailto:richard.peng.xia@gmail.com) or [julie334600@gmail.com](mailto:julie334600@gmail.com).

 ## Citing